samia-dola/Call-Center-Dashboard_Excel/README.md

 # Call Center Dashboard
 In this project, Call Center data of October 2020 is used.
 Project analysing tasks consist of Data Cleaning, Data Analysing and Data Visualization.
+The purpose of this project is to create a dashborad that shows the daily operations of the Call Center Department for easy monitoring and analysing.

 ## Data Cleaning
  In the data cleaning process the following tasks were completed: